 For use with strong acids, solvents, hydrocarbons, and other aggressive media

-For use in moderate concentrations of acids, caustics, hydrocarbons, refrigerants, and more
+For use in many acids, some caustics, hydrocarbons, refrigerants, and more

 NSF 61-approved for use in oxygen service and potable drinking water.